dainst/NeoFinderToES/README.md

 usage: neofindertoes [options] FILE_OR_DIRECTORY1 [FILE_OR_DIRECTORY2
                      [FILE_OR_DIRECTORY3] ...]
 Options:
+ -A,--autocorrect             enables auto correction:
+                              - try to fix lines with less columns than the header specifies
- -A,--autocorrect             if only one date column could be parsed
-                              assign this value to both date fields (only works with option -c) -a,--address <ADDRESS>       the address of the elasticsearch index
+                              - if only one date column could be parsed assign this value to both date fields (only works with option -c) -a,--address <ADDRESS>       the address of the elasticsearch index